 Getting to Peru

 High-speed passenger boats between Tabatinga and Iquitos (Peru) are operated by Transtur and Transportes Golfinho.
-Boats leave from Isla Santa Rosa daily around 5am except Monday, arriving in Iquitos about 10 hours later.
-Don't forget to get your Colombian exit stamp at the Leticia airport's Migración Colombia office the day before departure.
-(There is another office of Migración Colombia in town, but go there only for visa extensions and residency issues.)
+Boats leave from Isla Santa Rosa daily at around 5am (Brazilian time!), arriving in Iquitos about 10 hours later.
+Don't forget to get your Colombian exit stamp at Leticia airport's office of Migración Colombia the day before departure.
 You can buy tickets through Selvaventura in Leticia, as neither company has an office in town.

-The journey costs US$70 in either direction, including breakfast and lunch (mint-condition banknotes only; or COP$200,000).
-During dry season you can sometimes access Isla Santa Rosa only from Tabatinga's Porta da Feira, where water levels are always high.
+The journey costs US$75 in either direction, including breakfast and lunch (mint-condition banknotes only; or COP$225,000).
+During dry season you can sometimes access Isla Santa Rosa only from Tabatinga's Porto da Feira, where water levels are always high.
 Check ahead.
 In fact, it's always easier in the middle of the night to go from Tabatinga, but taxi prices from Leticia can skyrocket to COP$30,000 for the ride.

-Be warned: there are slower, cheaper boats to Iquitos, but they are not comfortable, are often unsafe and are best avoided.
+Be warned: there are slower, cheaper boats to Iquitos, but they are not comfortable, often unsafe and best avoided.

 Note there are no roads out of Iquitos into Peru.
 You have to fly or continue by river to Pucallpa (five to seven days), from where you can go overland to Lima.